thanosngplus/thanosngplus/README.md

 I enjoy diving into systems to learn how they tick by getting my hands dirty.
 I value knowledge of fundamentals, work ethic, and personality.

+I want to become a member of a team that will allow me to collaborate, contribute and make a great impact to their products.

 ## Preferred Technologies
 ### Frontend